 Savory Iranian Dishes That You Don’t Want To Miss

 Iran has one of the world’s most complex and sophisticated cultures.
-And that culture reflects on the cuisine and well-loved traditional Iranian recipes in this nation.
+And that culture reflects in various well-loved traditional recipes in Iran.

-When it comes to savory dishes, the Iranians have tons of options due to the vast diversity of vegetables and herbs.
-It’s impossible to try them all in one go, so here’s a small checklist of the must-try dishes that you shouldn’t miss out on during your visit.
+The Iranians have many options regarding savory dishes due to the vast diversity of vegetables and herbs.
+It’s impossible to try them all in one go, so here’s a small checklist of the must-try dishes you shouldn’t miss out on during your visit.

 Fill Yourself Up With Some Traditional Flatbread In Iran